sumnerevans/sumnerevans.com/content/2015-07-26-stockholm-beginning-of-cruise.md

-Title: 7-26-2015 - Stockholm - Beginning of Cruise
+Title: 7-26-2015 - Stockholm, Sweden - Beginning of Cruise
-Date: 2015-07-28 14:29
+Date: 2015-07-26 08:28
 Author: sumner
-Category: Uncategorized
+Category: Baltic Cruise and Northern Europe
-Tags: Baltic Cruise and Northern Europe, Stockholm, Sumner
+Tags: Stockholm, Sweden
-Slug: 7-26-2015-stockholm-beginning-of-cruise-2
+Slug: 2015-07-26-stockholm-beginning-of-cruise
 Status: published

 Today we embarked on our cruise.
 We woke up and had breakfast at the